ComparisonUpdated July 2026

 • Strategic Menu Positioning: Place chronic stockout items in less prominent menu positions to naturally throttle demand by 15-25%, or alternatively, raise prices by 12-18% to slow ordering while improving margins.

 • Supplier Relationship Bonuses: Negotiate guaranteed availability for your top 5 stockout-prone ingredients, paying 8-12% premiums for reliability.
-Calculate your stockout costs firstyou'll find the premium pays for itself within weeks.
+Calculate your stockout costs first—you'll find the premium pays for itself within weeks.

 • Cross-Utilization Design: Reformulate recipes so stockout-prone specialty ingredients are used in 2-3 dishes instead of one, improving ordering economics and reducing waste from over-purchasing.